-This is by far the most common repair issue that we find.
-Most garage door springs (all of ours) are rated for 10,000 cycles.
-One cycle is equal to one complete UP & DOWN of your door and your springs should do that effectively 10,000 times, at least.
-We’ve seen springs go much, much longer but very few break much sooner.
-Using high quality parts are all we provide.
+By far, the most common repair issue that we find.
+Most garage door springs are rated for 10,000 cycles.
+One cycle equals one complete UP & DOWN of your door.

-The good news is that it’s pretty rare for one of these types of springs to break while the door is in the up position.
-This means that from a safety perspective the door won’t run down on it’s own or on top of something.
+The good news is that it’s pretty rare for one of these types of garage door springs to break while the door is in the up position.
+From a safety perspective, the door won’t run down on it’s own or on top of something.

 Your Overhead Door of Mohawk™ Team